MDRomanov/ChatAPI/README.md

+# InfoserverChatAPI

+A small chatbot app using the powers of TypeScript and Redux Thunk Don't forget to activate the CORS demo from (https://cors-anywhere.herokuapp.com/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).